Improved bounds for noisy group testing with constant tests per item: Proof of DD bound, Theorem

-\begin{proof} Consider an infected individual $x \in V_1$.
-As before, if we remove $x$ from tests, this will change $\mzerond$ by at most $\Delta$.
+\begin{lemma} Given $x \in V_1$ and conditioned on $\cF$, \change{the total variation distance between $\vP_x$ and $\vec{Q}_H$, a random variable with hypergeometric distribution $H\bc{m, m e^{-d} (1-q), \Delta}$, tends to zero with $n$, that is } \end{lemma} \begin{proof} \change{ We are interested in the neighborhood structure of one given infected individual $x \in V_1$, and we check how the remaining individuals influence the test types.
+In particular we are interested in the number of tests $a \in F$ such that $\partial a \subset V_0 \setminus \zeroplus$ are contained in the neighborhood of an infected individual $x$.
+Knowing the total number of tests $m$ and fixed degree $\Delta$, for a given value of the random quantity $\mzerond =\ell$, we find that this quantity of interest follows a $H \bc{m,\ell, \Delta}$-distribution.
+Given $\cF$, \Lem~\ref{lem_m0nd} gives that $\mzerond$ is highly concentrated,

+with high probability.
+Hence a conditioning argument, similar to Lemma B.2, shows that the linear combination of distribution functions

-Thus, by \Lem~\ref{lem_m0nd} the number of tests that $x$ is assigned to that contain neither infected individuals nor individuals from $\zeroplus$ is distributed as $H \bc{m, m\bc{e^{-d}+n^{-\Omega(1)}}, \Delta}$ given $\cF$.
-Since each test featuring $x$ will truly be positive and will be displayed positive with probability $1-q$ independently, the lemma follows immediately. \end{proof}
+tends to the distribution function of $H \bc{m, m e^{-d}, \Delta}$ in total variation distance, due to the concentration result obtained in Lemma~\ref{lem_m0nd}.
+Since each test featuring $x$ will truly be positive (as we assume $x$ to be infected) and will be displayed positive with probability $1-q$ independently, the lemma follows immediately. \end{proof}

 To describe the distribution of $\vP_x$ for healthy individuals, let us introduce the random variable $\vP_x(P)$, which is $\vP_x$ conditioned on the individual appearing in $P$ displayed positive tests, as follows: